cxlvinchau/hips/docs/getting_started.rst

         <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
     </a>

 As you have seen in the previous section, HIPS can work with matrices and vectors.
-In this section, we explain how work with high-dimensional constraints in more detail.
+In this section, we explain how to work with high-dimensional constraints in more detail.

 Generally, we can express high-dimensional constraints with multiple variables in HIPS, i.e. we can express constraints